Banner

 seat cushion

 fidget toysFidget toys are little items of any description that keep hands busy so that kids can stay in their seats, wait their turns, keep from blurting out, and listen for longer than usual.
 Different fidget items work for different children; some can't have anything in their hands without it commanding their full attention (or becoming a projectile), while other children can be completing a complex puzzle while actually listening to everything that is being said.
-It's best to experiment with a variety of objects of different tactile qualities and levels of complexity, and you may need to teach the difference between a fidget item and a toy.
+It's best to experiment with a variety of objects of different tactile qualities and levels of complexity, and you WILL need to teach the difference between a fidget item and a toy.
+My approach is to ask for 15 minutes and teach the whole class about fidgets, the rules of fidgets, what "interesting" means and that toys are interesting for your eyes and brain, while fidgets are not.
 I tell children, "if it's really fun, then it isn't a good fidget for you!"
-Take into account also the distractibility quotient of children seated near the child with the fidget toy. pdppro.com has a wide assortment.
-You can also check out Office Playground for ones not designed for kids necessarily.
-Be warned they will send weekly emails if you purchase from them.
+Then I leave a basket for the whole class to try out for a week or 2.
+In this way I teach the teacher at the same time as the students, and after a week or so when the novelty wears off, only the students who need the fidgets will still be using them.
+And the teacher can make observations about which ones work best for the target student(s).

 Back to top